 As soon as I have visited Grímsey, I will add more photos to this travel-blog.
 Until then I can only add photos of the island from afar.

-It is a female troll, one of 3 trolls who wanted to separate the Westfjords from the mainland of Iceland and keep it as troll country separated from the Vikings who had settled in Iceland.
+It is a female troll, one of 3 trolls who wanted to separate the Westfjords Region from the mainland of Iceland and keep it as a troll country separated from the Vikings who had settled in Iceland.
 The other 2 trolls are to be found in Kollafjörður, the next fjord to Steingrímsfjörður.

 The trolls got caught by the first rays of the sun, but trolls get turned into stone when the sun shines on them.
-They, fortunately, didn't manage to separate the mainland of Iceland from the Westfjords.
+They, fortunately, didn't manage to separate the mainland of Iceland from the Westfjords Region.
 But the female troll in Drangsnes managed to create Grímsey island with her shovel, and the island is of the same material as the troll even though they are far apart.